shalini-ds/OBJECT-DETECTION-USING-ImageAI/README.md

 --------------------------------------------------------------------------------------------

-## Output on the Validation Set from the [output Images folder](https://github.com/keshavgarg139/car-person-detection/tree/main/predictions)
+## Output on the Validation Set from the [output Images Folder and Output Images Folder](https://github.com/shalini-ds/OBJECT-DETECTION-USING-ImageAI/tree/Shalini/Output-images)(https://github.com/shalini-ds/OBJECT-DETECTION-USING-ImageAI/tree/Shalini/Input-images)
 * The format on the bounding boxes is (label, confidence)
 <table border="0">
   <tr>